Home » YouTube Marketing » How to Make Vlogs on YouTube: Tips & Strategies

 how-to-start-a-youtube-vlog

 Starting a vlog on YouTube is just like starting anything else.
-You do it in phases and steps, and here is how you get started with your YouTube vlog.
+You do it in phases and steps.
+Here’s how to get started with your YouTube vlog.
 Of course, you need to start with setting up a YouTube channel.

-Once you’ve set up your channel, follow these steps to get started.
+Once you’ve set up your channel, follow these steps to get started on how to vlog on YouTube.

 Planning

-Before you start anything, remember to do thorough research on that subject to understand what people are already doing on the platform and how you can set yourself apart from them.
-What uniqueness are you bringing to the platform that should bring users to your channel?
-Join vlogging communities to understand how they interact with their audience and their tone of voice and style in their vlogs.
+Before you start, remember to conduct thorough research on the subject to understand what people are already doing on the platform and how you can differentiate yourself from them.
+What uniqueness are you bringing to the platform that should get users to your channel?
+Join vlogging communities to understand how they interact with their audience and their tone, voice, and style in their vlogs.

 The planning part of vlogging involves: